 The generation of address list for distribution is the responsibility of the mailer.
 The Mail Center offers computer generated direct impression addressing.
 We can accept most floppy disk, CD's or as an attachment.

 We offer optional discounted bulk mailing programs for mailing consisting of 200 envelopes or more.
-Depending on your delivery needs and advance planning, these programs can reduce your postage cost considerably and, in many situations, even give you faster, more accurate delivery.
+Depending on your delivery needs and advanced planning, these programs can reduce your postage cost considerably and, in many situations, even give you faster, more accurate delivery.
 Postage cost reductions can run as high as 50% less than individual piece rates.

 These presort/bulk mailing programs are available to all parts of the United States.
 Contact the Mail Services at extension 4950 to discuss your options.